 A low-profile mid-sole unit maintains the lightweight nature of the Nike Free 5.0.
-The Phylon Midsole Material is made from EVA Foam Pellets that were placed into a mold.
+The Phylon, which is also used in the Nike Downshifter 7, is made from EVA Foam Pellets that were placed into a mold.
 It’s responsive and very comfortable, so the wearer’s foot stays safe and secure when standing on this platform unit.

 A rounded heel encourages a more natural striking of the foot.
 It keeps the heel in place while also providing some cushioning to the sides.
 The combined mid-sole and outsole designs enable shock absorption to be highlighted to the wearer.

 The upper unit uses the engineered mesh to provide a breathable and comfortable coverage that’s also durable and appealing to look at.
 It doesn’t have a heavy weight, so the runner won’t feel as if their foot is dragged down by the material.

 No-sew overlays are placed into the upper to provide structural integrity to the unit.
 The Flywire cables are connected directly to the lacing system.
 It offers an adaptive fit that’s well-structured, causing the foot to feel snug yet secure when wearing the Nike Free 5.0.

 The sandwich mesh tongue is soft and easy on the skin.
 It allows air to circulate, thus keeping the skin dry and free from odor-causing sweat.

 A removable molded insole gives contoured underfoot support.
 The arches and metatarsals are cradled, thus letting the runner feel constantly buoyed.